Gatorade Zero: Analyzing Its Suitability for Diabetics, Hydration, & Weight Management

 • Sweeteners, Spices, and Flavoring – Instead of serving up bland cuisine, flavors are elevated through a myriad of approved ingredients.

-• Coloring and Texturizers – Additives in food are common to make texture and appearance more appealing; but all substances have been okayed by the government for human consumption.1
+• Coloring and Texturizers – Additives in food are common to make texture and appearance more appealing; but all substances have been okayed by the government for human consumption.2

-What the above ultimately means is that Gatorade Zero’s ingredients aren’t in and of themselves harmful, but does that mean they’re healthy?
+What the above ultimately means is that Gatorade Zero’s ingredients aren’t in and of themselves harmful.

 Gatorade Zero’s Ingredients in Relation to Health

-Sports drinks and electrolyte drinks, like Gatorade and Pedialyte, have been around for years and have all had similar ingredients until, in 2018, Gatorade Zero was introduced and advertised as a healthier option for athletes and the public alike.
-This release came at the time it did due to the popularity of low carb diets and the focus of reduced sugar consumption.2
+Sports drinks and electrolyte drinks, such as Gatorade and Pedialyte, have shared similar ingredients for years.
+However, in 2018, Gatorade Zero was introduced and marketed as a healthier alternative for both athletes and the general public.
+This release came at the time it did due to the popularity of low carb diets and the focus of reduced sugar consumption.3

 Top view of three uncapped, clear bottles filled with sports drink in different colors such as bright pink, orange and yellow, displayed on top of a white surface.

-Individuals weren’t just participating in a 21 day no junk food challenge, but they were overhauling their lifestyles to completely cut out added sugar and carbs.
+Individuals weren’t just engaged in a 21-day no junk food challenge; they were revamping their lifestyles to eliminate added sugar and carbs entirely.
 So, many companies, like Gatorade, decided to introduce products to cater to those with these dietary requirements.

-Along with a sugar free version of classic Gatorade in the form of Gatorade Zero, which comes in 10 flavors, the Gatorade Company also has released Gatorade Zero Pods, Gatorade Zero Packets, and Gatorade Zero with Protein, all with various flavors, calories and nutrient facts, and ingredients which can be seen directly below and can help answer the question – is Gatorade Zero good for you?
+Along with a sugar free version of classic Gatorade in the form of Gatorade Zero, which comes in 10 flavors, the Gatorade Company also has released Gatorade Zero Pods, Gatorade Zero Packets, and Gatorade Zero with Protein.
+All of these products comes in various flavors, calories and nutrient facts, and ingredients which can be seen directly below and can help determine whether Gatorade Zero is good for you.

 Gatorade Zero: Glacier Cherry Nutrition Information